crimsonsunset/jsg-logger/docs/next-session.md

-# Smart Logger - Session Summary
+# JSG Logger - Session Summary

 ## 📋 How to Update This Doc